 Are soy curls the same as TVP?

 Though commonly conflated, TVP and soy curls are not the same.
 They’re quite different actually.
 TVP (textured vegetable protein) is made from defatted soybean flour dehydrated through high pressure and heat (read: very processed).
 Soy curls are made using the whole soybean.
-They are minimally processed and made without preservatives, additives, pesticides, GMOs, etc.
+They are minimally processed without preservatives, additives, pesticides, GMOs, etc.

 Where can I buy soy curls?